 I attended Camp Farrington 1952 - 1954.
 I must say that the experience was life changing: learned

-changing: learned how to fish, first girlfriend, witnessed the birth of rock and roll (''Rock Around the Clock''); learned to dance (Lindy Hop), and improvising skits with my bunkmates in bunk 9 who included Gene Herson, Bobby Silverman,
+how to fish, first girlfriend, witnessed the birth of rock and roll (''Rock Around the Clock''); learned to dance (Lindy Hop), and improvising skits with my bunkmates in bunk 9 who included Gene Herson, Bobby Silverman, Josh Rifkin

-years of my young life.
+young life.
 Started upstairs in bunk 5 with Lois Morgan, Miriam Herscher and a little gal named Judy.
 Have been in bunks 6, 2, 3, 10 and 4 as well.
-I rewrote the words to the song ''The Place I Live In'' and changed it
+I rewrote the words to the song ''The Place I Live In'' and changed it to ''The Camp

 One of my favorite things about Farrington was listening to Mischa Borodkin practicing violin out on the tennis courts with no one around.
 Says Laura Hussong

-counselors had pre-scheduled the ''raid'' (counselors regularly got pb&j for their snack)- Now how cool is that to safely allow kids to feel like they were on a raid' in alliance with their counselors and unbeknownst to them, with
+pre-scheduled the ''raid'' (counselors regularly got pb&j for their snack)- Now how cool is that to safely allow kids to feel like they were on a raid' in alliance with their counselors and unbeknownst to them, with the support of